dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Intro

-- Hello!
-My name is Dheeraj and I enjoy building things on AWS.
-My interest in AWS started, when i first ran a matlab simulation on EC2 in 2014 at University of Manchester as part of my Master Thesis.
+- Hello there!
+My name is Dheeraj, and I adore creating things on Amazon Web Services.
+My fascination with AWS began when, as part of my Master's thesis at the University of Manchester in 2014, I conducted a matlab simulation on EC2.
-- Fast-forward to today, I am a CTO of an analytics product Company, Propellor.ai.
-Prior to this, I’ve had the privilege of working at a Fitness Startup on developing training algorithms, setting up analytics practices , working as a data scientist for 3+ years.
+- Fast forward to present, and I am the CTO of Propellor.ai, an analytics product company.
+Prior to this, I had the pleasure of working for 3+years as a data scientist at a fitness startup, building training algorithms and establishing up analytics procedures.
-- At Propellor, We use around 42+ AWS services to keep our system up and running.
+- We use roughly 42 AWS services at Propellor to keep our system up and operating.
-- I am a certified AWS solution architect as well.
+- I am a certified AWS Professional solution architect.
-- As a Data Scientist, I worked on 16+ different data science project in different domain industries such QSR, IoT, Social media and Retail.
+- I worked on 16+ different data science projects as a Data Scientist in several domain areas such as QSR, IoT, Social Media, and Retail.
-- I also worked as a product manager and associate engineer at Stratfit where I learned product development and algoritm development for real use cases like fitness tracking and prediction.
+- I also worked at Stratfit as a product manager and associate engineer, where I learnt about product development and algorithm development for real-world applications such as fitness tracking and prediction.
-- Images below summarize my role in a nutshell.
-Scary but true
+- In a nutshell, the images below depict my role.
+It's frightening, but true.

 ![CTO](https://s3.ap-south-1.amazonaws.com/public.dheerajinampudi.com/CTO_role-min.jpg)